spamhacking4/zetachain-lending/README.md

-# zetachain-lending
+# zetachain-game
-Developed a decentralized lending and borrowing platform that enables cross-chain asset transfers and collateral management.
-Users can deposit collateral on one blockchain (e.g., Ethereum) and borrow assets on another blockchain (e.g., Binance Smart Chain, Polygon) using ZetaChain for seamless cross-chain communication.
+A gaming platform that enables cross-chain players to participate and compete for a common pool of price in the Tic-Tac- Toe game.
+Users can deposit the playing amount from any blockchain (e.g., Ethereum or Polygon)  to the winning pool on the Zeta Chain and experience a seamless cross-chain gaming experience.